 Some portions of the community have parking restrictions.
 You can find these in the Governing Documents and the Rules and Regulations.
 Please check to determine if this applies to your new home.

 Commercial vehicles and recreational vehicles have restrictions that apply to the entire community.
 These are outlined in the Governing Documents and Rules and Regulations.

 If you need clarity on any of these restrictions, please contact the office, we are happy to help.

 The previous owner should leave gate openers behind with your mailbox and house keys.
 If you have a newer vehicle please note that the Bridgegate gate access cannot be programmed to work through your vehicle.
-For information regarding gate programming log into the Resident Portal, click on My Community, then click on Documents or contact the office.
+For information regarding gate programming please contact the office.
 Gate codes are changed once every odd numbered year.

 Interested in Renting Out Your Property?

 If you are purchasing the home for investment purposes it is important to notify the HOA that the property will be a rental.
 The HOA will need you to complete a form required by Civil Code 4041 so we know where to mail any correspondence.
 As the owner of the property, you will be responsible for making sure the property is maintained and that your tenants are following all Rules and Regulations of the HOA.
 Please note that the HOA will not issue pool credentials to short-term rentals (Air B&B, VRBO, etc.) A valid lease agreement is required along with the pool access application.